seiyria/Roguathia/README.md

   * other special events (sitting on a throne, interacting with a fountain, etc)

 # Idea Bucket (TBD)
 * Should the number of floors and what each floor was factor into VP?
 Probably.
+Same with player level.
 * Gravestones should use deaths from other players to spawn occasionally. also, they should get a death message. maybe also store deaths in the firebase
 * Chests and other containers
 * More intricate death messages ("while asleep" "while stunned")